-A person with diastema has a space or gap between two or more teeth.
-Gaps can range from barely noticeable to large, and some people first notice a tooth gap while brushing or flossing.
+A diastema is a space or gap between two or more teeth.
+Gaps can range from being barely noticeable to large.
+Some people first notice a tooth gap while brushing or flossing.

-98% of 6-year-old children have midline diastema, typically in their primary teeth.
-However, as permanent teeth fully erupt, the percentage of diastema decreases to about 49 percent in children between 10 and 11 years old.
+Ninety-eight percent of 6-year-old children have a midline diastema, typically in their primary teeth.
+As the permanent teeth fully erupt, the percentage decreases to about 49 percent in children between 10 and 11 years old.

-Only 7 percent of adolescents between 12 and 18 years of age have midline diastema.
+Only 7 percent of adolescents between 12 and 18 have a midline diastema.

-Diastema can be attributed to genetics, bad habits, and/or abnormal skeletal development.
-Common causes of gaps include:
+A diastema can be attributed to genetics, habits, and/or abnormal skeletal development:

 To fix this condition, a periodontist may recommend a frenectomy.
-During this procedure, your frenum is cut and repositioned, allowing for more flexibility.
+During this procedure, your labial frenum is cut and repositioned.

-Additionally, irregular swallowing reflexes and poor chewing habits can cause diastema.
-If a child already has gapped teeth due to genetics, these habits can also worsen the condition.
+Irregular swallowing reflexes and poor chewing habits can cause a diastema.
+These habits can worsen the condition if a child already has gapped teeth due to genetics.

-A diastema treatment plan depends on the patient’s age and whether the gap(s) is mild, moderate, or severe.
+How a diastema is fixed depends on the patient’s age and whether the gap(s) is (are) mild, moderate, or severe.
 Common diastema closure procedures include:

 Tooth gaps typically do not pose any complications or health concerns.
 If this is the case, patients can choose to keep the diastema.

-Dental braces are commonly used to fix tooth gaps and other forms of misalignment in children.
-If a patient has gapped teeth and another form of malocclusion (misalignment), an orthodontist will typically recommend braces over dental restorations or cosmetic procedures.
+Dental braces are commonly used to fix tooth gaps and other misalignments in children.
+An orthodontist may recommend braces if gapped teeth occur with another form of malocclusion (misalignment).

-Clear aligners are a type of orthodontic treatment that corrects diastema and other forms of misalignment in children, teens, and adults.
-Specifically, Invisalign offers a 16-month treatment that can correct most cases of diastema.
+Clear aligners are another type of orthodontic diastema treatment.
+They can also treat other forms of misalignment in children, teens, and adults.
 Aligners are a virtually invisible alternative to braces and cost about the same.

 Dental bonding is an affordable restorative treatment option that fixes chipped, cracked, spaced, or damaged teeth.
-Treatment consists of a special adhesive, a high-intensity curing light, and tooth-colored composite resins.
+The treatment uses a special adhesive, high-intensity curing light, and tooth-colored composite resin.
 The materials are bonded to the teeth and fill any imperfections.

-Also, people who have a few gaps between their teeth can opt for bonding treatment over invisible aligners or braces.
-Although, if a patient also has moderate to severe teeth misalignment, most dentists recommend braces or aligners instead of dental bonding.
+People with a few gaps between their teeth can opt for fillings over invisible aligners or braces.
+If teeth misalignment is a concern, a dentist will recommend braces or aligners instead of dental bonding.

-Removable retainers can close small gaps between teeth without the use of braces.
-Depending on how severe your diastema is and how it formed, you may benefit from a retainer.
+Removable aligners can close small gaps between teeth without conventional braces.
+You may benefit from a retainer depending on how severe your diastema is and how it formed.
 Talk with your dentist or orthodontist to determine the best option.